Foundations of Human Performance – EXSC 505

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each of the 2 assigned forums.
-Each thread must be no less than 350 words, no more than 700 words, demonstrate course-related knowledge and include 1 citation in current APA format.
+Discussion assignments are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each of the 2 assigned discussions.
+Each thread must be no less than 350 words, no more than 700 words, demonstrate course-related knowledge, and include 1 citation in current APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be no less than 200 words, no more than 600 words, and include 1 citation in current APA format.

-Each exam will cover the Reading & Study material for the assigned module(s)/week(s), be open-book/open-notes, and contain 30–50 multiple-choice and 2 essay questions.
+Each quiz will cover the Learn materials for the assigned Module: Week, be open-book/open-notes, and contain 30 multiple-choice and 2 essay questions.

 Each student will prepare a program design with major emphasis on Strength/Weight/Resistance Training, appropriate for a “self-selected” hypothetical client who has never participated in a resistance training program before.
-The program design must be no fewer than 5 and no more than 8 pages, double-spaced, with 12 Font Times New Roman font.
+The program design must be no fewer than 5 and no more than 8 pages, double-spaced, with 12-point, Times New Roman font, and in APA format.